DogFoxX/electron-svelte-template/README.md

     npm run deploy

 ## Wait, I don't what to do next! :fearful:
-If you haven't used Svelte before, it may get a bit confusing where to start<br>
+If you haven't used Svelte before, it may be a bit confusing at first where to start<br>
 We'll get you started with the basics

 ### 1) CSS and HTML